hemenge133/actbluewinred/README.md

 - The most frequent donor has made in excess of 20,000 individual donations in approximately 1.333 years or ~40 times per day on average
 - More insights to come

+## Issues
+- Some records have 5 digit zipcodes and others have 9 digit zipcodes, resulting in multiple records in the final dataframe for the same person (potentially).
+I could use the google_maps.geocode API to combine zipcodes if they are equivalent, or just truncate the fully specified zipcodes.

 ## Notebook output

 ```python